 Part D Appeals: The grievance and appeals process for the Medicare Part D drug benefit should be streamlined to include faster dispute resolution and access to temporary drug supplies that last through the resolution of the pending appeal.
 In order to avoid delay, Medicare beneficiaries’ appeals should not require action by the beneficiary.
 The appeal should be sent automatically to the first level of independent review.

 ALJs should not be influenced by HHS.
 They should be allowed to make impartial decisions in hearings.

 ALJs should be required to assist beneficiaries without representation in developing the record of the hearing.

 Medicare beneficiaries who appeal their cases to an ALJ should have an in-person hearing upon request.

+The beneficiary appeals process should include impartial judicial forums.
 The appeals process should be streamlined by eliminating Medicare Appeals Council reviews and allowing ALJ decisions to be appealed to an impartial forum such as federal court.